Last week during my quiet time the Lord began to talk to me about identity in Christ, and how it helps me become a better wife.

 I don’t become a better wife because I work hard at it (though work is good).
 I become a better wife when I rest in the revelation of what Christ has already accomplished for me, when I understand who I am in Him already.

-So often in marriage and somewhere between the beautiful courtship and the excitement of the early days, we start looking at our husbands as our primary source of worth and identity.
+However, somewhere between the beautiful courtship and the excitement of the early days, wives start looking at their husbands as their primary source of worth and identity.
 We rarely notice the gradual slide until hubby stops responding the way we want him to.

 It’s frustrating, trying to get your worth from a fellow human being because humans don’t have the capacity to fill another human.
 Only God can.